Isle of Erraid

 There is a very small tuck shop on Erraid which sells treats, snacks, postcards, gifts, books, and toiletries.
 There is also a grocery store in Fionnphort, which is about an hour’s walk (or plan your shop on travel days).

-I have additional requirements, what support measurements are in place?
+I have additional requirements, what support is in place?

 While we will do our best to accommodate your needs, we are restricted in what we can offer due to the remoteness of the location.
 Erraid is a tidal island and requires a one mile walk over rough terrain.